Connor69928/twigosk/README.md

 TWIG/<version>
 ```

-This keeps the engine honest and lets downstream browsers (like Sneakon or ConSurf) add their own tags on top.

 ---

 ## 🤝 Contributing

-TWIG is open‑source and easy to fork.
+TWIGOsk is open‑source and easy to fork.
 Feel free to experiment, port it to other languages, or build your own edition.

 The main repo only accepts changes from the core devs, but forks and pull requests are always welcome for discussion.